Law Without Barriers

-The BAME Woman in Law supports women from minority ethnic backgrounds, including Black, Asian and Minority Ethnic (BAME) women, to enter and progress within the legal profession in England and Wales.
+The BAME Woman in Law supports women from minority ethnic backgrounds, including Black, Asian and Minority Ethnic (BAME) women, to access, navigate, and succeed in the legal profession in England and Wales.

-Through our mentorship programme, workshops and networking events, we provide targeted support that helps our community develop practical skills, build confidence, and access professional networks.
-We aim to reduce socio-economic barriers and foster a stronger sense of belonging within the legal sector.
+Through our mentorship programme, webinars, and events, we provide focused support to help our community build practical skills, grow in confidence, and expand their professional networks.
+We aim to reduce socio-economic barriers and create a stronger sense of belonging within the legal sector.

 Are you a woman from a minority ethnic background, including Black, Asian and Minority Ethnic (BAME), who is studying or working in law in England and Wales?

-Connect virtually with one of our mentors to receive support and guidance to help you make confident and informed decisions about your future within the legal profession.
+Connect with one of our mentors to receive guidance and support, and make confident, informed decisions about your future in the legal profession.

 Webinars

-We deliver webinars for women from minority ethnic backgrounds to support the development of key skills and competencies needed for a career in law.
+We deliver webinars for women from minority ethnic backgrounds to support the development of key skills needed for a career in law.

-Our webinars also provide a safe and supportive forum for open discussions about the unique challenges women from minority ethnic backgrounds may encounter within the legal profession, with a focus on professional growth.
+Our webinars also provide a safe and supportive space for open discussions about the challenges women from minority ethnic backgrounds may face in the legal profession, with a focus on professional growth.

 • “Allow me to take this oppurtunity to thank the founder of this platform and all initiatives.
 From the insightful mentorship and insights, I managed to start a law firm and register it with the SRA!”